This article was written by:

 Three Tips to Improve Your Strategic Thinking

 Other than communication skills, one of the most common skills missing at a senior level is strategic thinking.
 Many bosses tell their people they need to be “more strategic” but they don’t tell them how to do that!
-In this article I’m sharing our three top tips to how to be more strategic and how to demonstrate that to others (not just do it quietly in a corner somewhere)!
+Fortunately, a few high level tips help you become more strategic and demonstrate that to others (not just do it quietly in a corner somewhere)!

 Tip 1 – Think further, wider and longer